kasper-piskorski/docs/pages/documentation/3-core-api/advanced-schema-definition.md

 [rule-head] :- [rule-body]
 ```

 In logical terms, we restrict the rules to be definite Horn clauses (i.e. disjunctions of atoms with at most one unnegated atom).
-In our system we define both the head and the body of rules as graql queries.
-Consequently the rules are statements of the form:
+In our system we define both the head and the body of rules as Graql queries.
+Consequently, the rules are statements of the form:

 ```
 p :- q1, q2, ..., qn
 ```
-where p and qi's are atoms that each correspond to a single graql statements.
+where p and q's are atoms that each correspond to a single Graql statement.

 A classic reasoning example is the ancestor example: the two rules stated below define the ancestor (anc) relationship, given a parenthood relationship (parent) between individuals: